WWII Wreck Week (7 Nights)

 Finally, we will return to Honiara, the capital city of Solomon Islands.
 Here we will explore cargo ships, planes and submarine as well exploring above water with a tour of one of the most interesting outdoor museums full of machinery and remnants from the war..

 Many of the wrecks in the Solomon Islands are considered deep dives.
 In fact, a number of them are far below recreational limits.
-Wrecks on this trip are all within recreational limits.
+Wrecks on this trip are all within recreational limits and we often complete two or more dives at a single site to ensure you have time to properly explore the wrecks.
 Divers must have an Advanced Open Water certificate or higher.
 Deep and wreck diving training or experience is strongly recommended.
-Penetration diving will be limited to those with appropriate certifications.
+Penetration diving will be limited to those with appropriate certifications and is always dependent on the condition of the wreck.

 We want to ensure you experience the best diving available in Solomon Islands.
 As such, we customize our itinerary each week to ensure you experience the best visibility, water conditions, wildlife, dive sites and weather available.
 As many of the wrecks are deeper, we may limit bottom times or even participation in some dives for some guests.
 Below is a sample of what you might expect on a WWII Wreck Trip.
 Specific dive sites are always chosen with conditions, visibility and guest safety in mind.
 If you have specific dive site/local requests - be sure to let us know and we will do our utmost to include them.